 There comes a time in the lifecycle of every IT asset when it must retire from service.
 Companies constantly replace outdated computers and countless electronic devices to keep up with technology and enhance worker productivity.

-IT asset disposition (ITAD) is the disposal of unwanted equipment in a safe and responsible manner.
-IT asset management (ITAM) is accountable for lifecycle management of assets across an organization including the process of ITAD.
+IT asset disposition (ITAD) is the disposal of unwanted equipment safely and responsibly.
+IT asset management (ITAM) is accountable for the lifecycle management of assets across an organization, including the process of ITAD.

-In a perfect world, ITAM should be able track 100% of assets from acquisition to disposition.
-However, we don’t live in a perfect world and it is unrealistic to expect 100% tracking of assets.
-The inventory discrepancies discovered during disposal phase represent the ITAD Reporting Gap.
+In a perfect world, ITAM should be able to track 100% of assets from acquisition to disposition.
+However, we don’t live in a perfect world, and expecting 100% tracking of assets is unrealistic.
+The inventory discrepancies discovered during the disposal phase represent the ITAD Reporting Gap.

-From an ITAD perspective, there is a critical distinction between the retirement and the disposal of an asset.
-This distinction makes sense because there may be a significant time between the retirement (asset is no longer being used) and the physical disposal (asset is shipped to a disposal vendor).
+From an ITAD perspective, a critical distinction exists between an asset’s retirement and disposal.
+This distinction makes sense because there may be a significant time between the retirement (the asset is no longer being used) and the physical disposal (the asset is shipped to a disposal vendor).
 Of course, there is also a transfer of ownership.

 ITAM’s responsibilities include the development of policies, processes, and systems to manage the IT asset portfolio with respect to risk, cost, and compliance.
 Managing the ITAD Reporting Gap is an essential part of this responsibility.